 The United Nations called on member states in Rio +20 to reach an agreement on a new set of Sustainable Development Goals (SDGs).
 This sends a strong message to the development planning community -- researchers, modelers, and decision makers -- to build models that take much better account of the full range of factors on which sustainable development is based in order to provide better analysis for more sustainable policy making.
 Following the UN Conference on Environment and Development in Rio in 1992, the Millennium Declaration for the Millennium Development Goals (MDGs), and subsequent programs to address sustainability, there has been discussion about the development of the so-called "integrated assessment models" for long-term evaluation of policy options.
-In practice however, the major modeling work on this (e.g. the Stern $(Report)^2$ still rely fundamentally on a largely economic framework and approach to modeling.
+In practice however, the major modeling work on this (e.g. the Stern Report)2 still rely fundamentally on a largely economic framework and approach to modeling.
 Beyond the normal economic relations, they include some variables outside the economy, but they are based on conventional monetary valuation.
-They show that the economic costs of not doing things like mitigating Green House Gas (GHG) emissions can be high over time, and the benefits of shifting to things like renewable energy will pay off over time compared to business as usual at a reasonable discount rate.
+They show that the economic costs of not doing things like mitigating Green House Gas (GHG) emissions can be high over time, and the benefits of shifting to things like renewable energy will

+1 Valuable assistance was provided by Matteo Pedercini and Ade Onasanya of the Millennium Institute pay off over time compared to business as usual at a reasonable discount rate.
 However, such monetization does not address many critical, ethical, and broader eco-system sustainability issues, and it only takes account of direct effects, not indirect ones.
 It thereby tends to obscure the actual dynamics of how the ecosystem and natural resources are related to our economy and society and how they constitute the foundation of our development.
 Taking account of these relations has become more critical for maintaining the capacity of the ecosystem to support the increasing burden our expanding global economy and population will place on these resources over the next decades and beyond.
-The UN group working on the SDGs has stressed the necessity of taking account of the relations among the economy, society, and environment, and need more tools to do so.
+The UN group working on the SDGs have stressed the necessity of taking account of the relations among the economy, society, and environment, and need more tools to do so.